SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/MemoryGameModel.md

 - First, we create a game model and ask you to associate the numbers from 1 to 8 with the cards.
 By default, a game model has a size of 4 by 4, which fits eight pairs of numbered cards.
 - Second, we create a graphical game element.
 - Third, we assign the model of the game to the UI.
 - Finally, we create and display a graphical space in which we place the game UI.
+Note that this last sequence can be packaged as message to the `MgdGameElement`.